wwpa65/Election_Analysis/README.md

 Business proposal: This Python script was written for Election-Audit for the congressional district.
 This script can be extended to include Election-Audit for any elections in Colorado with additional modifications.

 Example 1.
+Defining and including functions for each calculation and printing For example, calculation for county can be one function and calculating candidate results can be another function

+Example 2.
+Sort results for candidates and counties in the descending order in order to print the results that show the winner (or higher voter turnout) on top of the tist.

+Example 3.
 Adding additional visualization: Pie Chart, Bar graph)

-Example 2.
-Defining and including functions for each calculation and printing For example, calculation for county can be one function and calculating candidate results can be another function

 ***Additional information***